adamredfern/cardmaster/README.md

 ## Approach

 I decided to use NextJS as the framework of choice as I wanted to demonstrate my ability to work within Next, using React and TypeScript.
-If I get the job, I believe this is a framework I would recommend we look into to build out the front end.

 Of course, TypeScript is a must too, makes not only the developer's life better, but also less prone to errors at runtime, which is also a must!